 Blockchain 3D Explorer

-Blockchain 3D Explorer is a 3D rendering of the blockchain or decentralized ledger, which enables users to view workings of blockchain in real time in virtual reality environment.
+Blockchain 3D Explorer is a 3D rendering of the blockchain or decentralized ledger, which enables users to view workings of blockchain in real time in the virtual reality environment.
 It will help users put into perspective how the network is organized and even pinpoint exact transactions on the network and watch as transactions move from node to node.

 That said, it is a wonderful tool for teaching blockchain.
 Besides, it is free on the various platforms that support it, including Windows, Linux, and MacOS.